The ACE Credit and Other Prior Learning Opportunities

 ACE provides an official transcript, through its Registry and Transcript Service, to participants who successfully complete a course, examination or certification with an ACE credit recommendation.
 It verifies the following:

-- Your successful completion of non-military or corporate training with ACE credit recommendations.
+- Successful completion of non-military or corporate training with ACE credit recommendations.

 What does an ACE transcript include?